CIS565-Fall-2021/Project1-CUDA-Flocking/README.md

 3. Coherent uniform gird approach improves upon the second approach by cutting one level of indirection when accessing the boids' data.

 ---
-To validate our optimizations, I plot the framerate change with an increasing number of boids for these 3 approaches.
+To validate our optimization, I plot the framerate change with an increasing number of boids for these 3 approaches.
 Note that the below experiment has ```scene_scale=100.0f``` because it will affect FPS based on the number of particles in the scene.
 Additionally, I consider 30~60 FPS to be an acceptable framerate.

 <img src="images/naive.png">